edemaine/fold/doc/spec.md

   but which are not meaningful otherwise.
   Unassigned/unknown (`"U"`) is a default when none of the above options (are known to) apply.

+  Cut/slit edges (`"C"`) are useful for e.g. drawing programs that want to enable simple addition and removal of slits in a crease pattern.
+  Mechanical modeling should treat such edges as separate boundary (`"B"`) edges, one per face, with incident `"C"` edges connecting together into larger slits/holes.
 * `edges_foldAngle`: For each edge, the fold angle (deviation from flatness) along each edge of the pattern.
 The fold angle is a number in degrees lying in the range [&minus;180, 180].
 The fold angle is positive for